maryamShahid/simple-file-system/README.md

 # Simple File System

-A simple file system using indexed allocation which stores files in a virtual disk.
+A simple file system implementation with indexed allocation which stores files in a virtual disk.
 An application that would like to create and use files will be linked with the library.

 #### Run the program with: